aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/data-source/_index.md

 ### **Chart Data**

 Chart data is the data that we use as a data source to build our charts.
-We can add a range of the cells (containing chart data) by calling the [**SeriesCollection**](https://reference.aspose.com/cells/nodejs-cpp/seriescollection) object's [**add**](https://reference.aspose.com/cells/nodejs-cpp/seriescollection/methods/add) method.
+We can add a range of the cells (containing chart data) by calling the [**SeriesCollection**](https://reference.aspose.com/cells/nodejs-cpp/seriescollection) object's [**add(string, boolean)**](https://reference.aspose.com/cells/nodejs-cpp/seriescollection/#add-string-boolean-) method.

 ```javascript
 const path = require("path");